rom-rb/rom-rb.org/source/guides/basics/mappers/wrap.md

 Alternatively, use the [prefix](prefix.md) method inside the block.

 The method is called without attributes and cannot customize either prefix, or its separator.
-It uses the prefix from the name of the `wrap`, separated by the underscore `"_"`.
+It takes the prefix from the name of the `wrap` and separates it by the underscore `"_"`.

 ```ruby
 class UserMapper